sandeep-chem/Check_Nodes/README.md

 # Requirements

 Python 3

 SLURM cluster with scontrol command accessible from the environment where the script is executed.

 # License

 This project is licensed under the GPL 3.0 License.

-Feel free to adjust the sections and details according to your specific project structure and preferences.
-This description provides a clear overview of what the repository contains, how to use it, and the functionality it offers.

 Sandeep Dash